-Concrete is recycled by using crushing equipment equipped with jaws and large impactors.
-After the concrete is broken up, it is usually run through a secondary impactor is used and then screens are used to work with the concrete.
-One of these screens will be used to remove dirt and particles from concrete and the second screen will be used to remove coarse aggregate.
-Then additional methods such as water floatation, separators, and magnets are used to remove additional components from the concrete.
-Depending on the process you are trying to establish, pulverizing concrete is not the best option as it will be harder to complete the separation process, contaminating the smaller by-products.
+Concrete is recycled by using industrial crushing equipment with jaws and large impactors.
+After the concrete is broken up, it is usually run through a secondary impactor and then is screened to remove dirt and particles and to separate the large and small aggregate.
+Additional processes, such as water floatation, separators, and magnets may also be used to remove specific elements from the concrete.
+An alternative method is to pulverize the concrete, but this is not the always the best option, as it makes it harder to complete the separation process and may leave more contamination from smaller byproducts.

 Equipment Used to Recycle Concrete

 When considering the option to recycle concrete, you will also need to evaluate the options available to crush the concrete.
-The most practical solution can be the portable crusher, as it will add mobility and can be used in different locations and/or projects.
-Ideally, you might want to set it up at a centralized location, near where the concrete is being demolished but in an area that will not impact site traffic.
+The most practical solution can be a portable crusher that can be moved to different locations and or projects.
+Often it works best to set it up a portable crusher at a centralized location, near where the concrete is being demolished but in an area that will not impact site traffic.
 There are several factors to consider when choosing processing equipment:

-- Make sure the equipment has a powerful electromagnet, water flotation or air separator system that can pull steel from concrete
+- Equipment should have a powerful electromagnet or water flotation or an air separator system that can pull steel from concrete.

 - Separate hydraulic stands allow for a faster setup.

 - Control systems may be automatic, manual, or remote.